telerik/maui-docs/controls/barcode/2d-barcodes/datamatrix-overview.md

 # DataMatrix

-Data Matrix barcode is a two-dimensional type of code used in industry for marking small parts and items due to its high data density and reliability.
+The Data Matrix barcode is a two-dimensional type of code used in industry for marking small parts and items due to its high data density and reliability.

 ## Visual Structure